INTRODUCTION So you're interested in running your own Dagorhir practice site, school club, etc.

 ALL practice sites should have at least two people trained as Heralds.
 The Herald is our referee, garb checker and armor checker... heralds are also normally trained to know how to check weapons (the herald is generally who checks a weapon that is questioned during combat whereas weapons checkers do the job of checking them prior to battle).
 They must herald fairly and all players must follow the Herald's lead.
 The herald has final say.
-They are able to call kneel/freeze/hold during combat for safety or confusion reasons and they are the one to initiate battle with the yell of "Lay On!"
-Heralds normally wear a yellow tabbard, or at least a plain and bright yellow bandanna until a tabbard can be acquired.
-(A person can be trained to Herald at Ragnarok.
-We are also working on having a training process here which is intended to prepare newer people to run their own practices in a safe and dag-legal manner.
-The idea is that a Herald is supposed to know the MOA well and be knowledgable of all rules of combat and be able to put that info to use while watching a fast-paced game.)
+They are able to call kneel/hold during combat for safety or confusion reasons and they are the one to initiate battle with the yell of "Lay On!"
+Heralds normally wear a yellow tabbard, or at least a plain and bright yellow bandanna or sash until a tabbard can be acquired.
+(A person can be trained to Herald at Ragnarok and can work with/shadow Heralds at events.
+The idea is intended to give people hands-on experience and help prepare them to run their own practices or events and battles in a safe and dag-legal manner.
+A Herald is supposed to know the MOA well and be knowledgable of all rules of combat and be able to put that info to use while watching and controlling a fast-paced game.)

 ALL practice sites must record their attendance regularly.
-A public google spreadsheet will be sent to those running the practice for attendance to be recorded.
-Anyone attending practice has the ability to record attendance.
+A public google spreadsheet is recommended with the setting that anyone with the link can edit it.
+The spreadaheet can then be linked to the Attendance Keeping doc we have.
+This way, anyone attending the practice has the ability to record attendance.

-ALL attendees must follow the guidelines in our Chapter Contract, Chapter Bylaws and the MOA.
+ALL attendees must follow the guidelines in our Chapter Contract, Chapter Bylaws, Code of Conduct and the MOA.
 There is no exception.

 Weapons that fail are not to be used.
 If a weapon is questioned during combat it must be tested and passed before use can continue.

-ALL practice sites / groups must notify the Realm Leader of their existence along with: Practice Location Practice date and time Names of people running the practices.
+ALL practice sites / groups must notify the Angaron Admin Team of their existence along with: Practice Location Practice date and time Names of people running the practices.
 Name(s) of weapon's checker(s) and who trained them/where they trained Name(s) of herald(s) and who trained them/where they trained Link to practice / group page or site Note: All Dagorhir practices and events must be open to the public.

-All practice sites must keep the realm leader up to date with location, days, times, etc.
+All practice sites must keep the chapter admin team up to date with location, days, times, etc.

 Location - Keep recruitment and decency in mind with location choices.
 Good things to look for: Parking, public transportation access, bathrooms, ease of access, flat open area.